orbbec/OrbbecSDK_ROS2/docs/en/source/4_application_guide/coordinate_systems.md

-### ROS2 Robot vs Camera Optical Coordination Systems
+## ROS2 Robot Coordinate System vs Camera Optical Coordinate System

-* Point Of View:
+* Point of View:
-  * Imagine we are standing behind of the camera, and looking forward.
+  * Imagine standing behind the camera and looking forward.
-  * Always use this point of view when talking about coordinates, left vs right IRs, position of sensor, etc..
+  * Always use this point of view when discussing coordinates, left vs right IR, sensor positions, etc.

 ![ROS2 and Camera Coordinate System](../image/application_guide/image0.png)

-* ROS2 Coordinate System: (X: Forward, Y:Left, Z: Up)
+* ROS2 Coordinate System: (X: Forward, Y: Left, Z: Up)
 * Camera Optical Coordinate System: (X: Right, Y: Down, Z: Forward)
-* All data published in our wrapper topics is optical data taken directly from our camera sensors.
+* All data published in the wrapper topics is optical data taken directly from the camera sensors.
-* static and dynamic TF topics publish optical CS and ROS CS to give the user the ability to move from one CS to other CS.
+* Static and dynamic TF topics publish optical and ROS coordinate systems so users can transform between them.

 ### Using ROS2 TF Tools

-#### Viewing the TF Tree Structure
+#### View TF Tree Structure

-You can use the following ROS2 commands to print and visualize the TF tree published by the camera package:
+Use the following ROS2 commands to print and visualize the TF tree published by the camera package:

 **Print all TF relationships:**